Zeex/samp-plugin-crashdetect/README.md

 path/to/cmake.exe --build . --config Release
 ```

-You can also build it from within Visual Studio: open build/crashdetect.sln and
+You can also build it from within Visual Studio: open build/crashdetect.sln
-go to menu -> Build -> Build Solution (or just press F7).
+and go to menu -> Build -> Build Solution (or just press F7).

 Configuration
 -------------

 CrashDetect reads settings from server.cfg, the server configuration file.
-Below is the list of available settings along with some examples.
+This
+is done during plugin loading, so if you change any settings you will probably
+need to restart your server.

+Available settings:

 * `trace <flags>`